juanpallotta/LPP/README.md

 # NUMBER OF FILES (EVENTS) THAT WILL BE MERGED (AVERAGED) INTO A SINGLE LIDAR SIGNAL
 numEventsToAvg_PDL2 = 18

-# MEAN AVERAGE POINTS TO BE APPLIED TO THE RCLS BEFORE FERNALD 1983
+# NUMBER OF POINTS USED FOR A SMOOTHING SLIDING WINDOWS TO APPLY TO THE RCLS BEFORE FERNALD'S INVERSION
 avg_Points_Fernald = 51

 # FERNALD INVERSION PARAMETER
-# LR: COULD BE A VECTOR OR A SINGLE VALUE.
-THE NUMBER OF ELEMENTS OF THE VECTOR IS FREE
+# LR: COULD BE AN ARRAY OR A SINGLE VALUE
 LR = 50 : 60 : 70 : 80
 # INDEX OF THE CHANNEL TO BE INVERTED (INDEXED FROM 0)
 indxWL_PDL2 = 0

-# REFERENCE HETHGH FOR LIDAR SIGNAL NORMALIZATION
+# REFERENCE HEIGHT FOR LIDAR SIGNAL (ABOVE SEA LEVEL)
 heightRef_Inversion_ASL = 10000
-# HALF NUMBER OF POINTS (BINS) TO AVERAGE AROUND THE REFERENCE HEIGHT IN THE NORMALIZATION OF THE LIDAR SIGNAL.
+# HALF NUMBER OF POINTS (BINS) TO AVERAGE AROUND THE REFERENCE HEIGHT DURING THE NORMALIZATION OF THE LIDAR SIGNAL.
 avg_Half_Points_Fernald_Ref = 15

 ```